 What We Do

-JW Construction is Boston’s premier custom home building company with extensive experience in new construction, additions and historic renovations.
+JW Construction is Boston’s premier custom home building company with extensive experience in new construction, home remodeling and historic renovations.
 We are unique in the industry by maintaining an extensive in-house staff that includes Project Managers, Designers, Masons, Painters, and Master, In-House Carpenters.
 We realized long ago that having the majority of our trades in-house allows us to manage our projects with great efficiency while providing our clients with the highest quality of workmanship.
 Some of our services include…

 Construction Management — Every project has a dedicated project manager that will supervise your project and keep you up-to-date of progress throughout the term of your project.
 All of our project managers are skilled carpenters that have an excellent understanding of the building process.
 Each project manager is capable of physically working on-site as well as organizing and supervising the progress of the project.
 Our project managers are responsible for keeping you, the client, abreast of changes, improvements, budgets, and schedules throughout the duration of your project.